BridgesLab/PrecisionNutrition/Human Genetics/README.md

 ## Summary Statistics Files

+### UK Biobank Phenotype Summary Statistics

+The manifest for these files including links was found on the [Pan-UK Biobank phenotype manifest](https://docs.google.com/spreadsheets/d/1AeeADtT0U1AukliiNyiVzVRdLYPkTbruQSk38DeutU8/edit?gid=1450719288#gid=1450719288):

+* Total Cholesterol (trait 30690; 420607 cases) from https://pan-ukb-us-east-1.s3.amazonaws.com/sumstats_flat_files/biomarkers-30690-both_sexes-irnt.tsv.bgz
+* LDL Cholesterol (trait 30780; 419831 cases) from https://pan-ukb-us-east-1.s3.amazonaws.com/sumstats_flat_files/biomarkers-30780-both_sexes-irnt.tsv.bgz
+* Serum Calcium (trait 30680; 385066 cases) from https://pan-ukb-us-east-1.s3.amazonaws.com/sumstats_flat_files/biomarkers-30680-both_sexes-irnt.tsv.bgz

+These were extracted via zcat for use in the clumping analsyes.

-Downloaded from UK Biobank and did LD clumping (using `ld-clumping.slurm` script).
+Did LD clumping (using `ld-clumping.slurm` script).
 This script has two stages

-1. It creates a merged genotype file, after fixing the headers (1000G_EUR)merged) in plnk2 format.
+1. It creates a merged genotype file, after fixing the headers (1000G_EUR_merged) in plink2 format.
 2. This reference genome was used to clump the summary statistics for the LDL-C (biomarkers-30780-both_sexes-irnt.tsv) and calcium (biomarkers-30680-both_sexes-irnt.tsv) GWAS downloaded from UK Biobank.
-2. The ld clumping was done using plink 10000 kb windows with cutoffs at 5E-8 to pick a SNP and 1E-6 as a secondary cutoff.
+3. The ld clumping was done using plink 10000 kb windows with cutoffs at 5E-8 to pick a SNP and 1E-6 as a secondary cutoff.
 The clump R2 was set to 0.01.
+4. Calculated MAFs for both clumped and all SNPs.

 ## Filtering and Analysis of Instrument SNPS